vobecant/POP3D/README.md

 # Code for paper "POP-3D: Open-Vocabulary 3D Occupancy Prediction from Images"

-Welcome to the official implrmrntation of "POP-3D: Open-Vocabulary 3D Occupancy Prediction from Images"
+Welcome to the official implrmrntation of **POP-3D: Open-Vocabulary 3D Occupancy Prediction from Images**
 ```
 @article{
     vobecky2023POP3D,